swaldman/mailutil/README.md

 ### On the command line, or in the environment

-If you prefer to live dangerously, any or all of these properties can also be provided directly as system properties, or in the following environment variables:
+If you prefer to live dangerously, any or all of these properties can also be provided directly as system properties, or via the following environment variables:

 ```plaintext
 SMTP_HOST=???